Crowns as retracts: Abstract

 \section{Abstract}

-We characterize finite, connected posets $P$ having a crown as retract.
-We define a multigraph $\GP$ whose vertices are the so-called improper 4-crowns contained in the extremal points of $P$, and we show that $P$ contains a 4-crown as retract iff there exists a graph homomorphism of a certain type from $\GP$ to a multigraph $\fC$ not depending on $P$.
-Additionally we show that $P$ contains a retract-crown with $n \geq 6$ points iff the poset induced by the extremal points of $P$ contains a retract-crown with $n$ points.
+We investigate crowns as retracts of finite posets.
+We define a multigraph $\fFP$ reflecting the network of so-called improper 4-crowns contained in the extremal points of $P$, and we show that $P$ contains a 4-crown as retract iff there exists a graph homomorphism of a certain type from $\fFP$ to a multigraph $\fC$ not depending on $P$.
+Additionally we show that $P$ contains a retract-crown with more than four points iff the poset induced by the extremal points of $P$ contains such a retract-crown.
+As practical result we develop and apply criteria for the systematic investigation of crowns as retracts.
+Most of our results are valid for infinite posets without infinite chains, too.

 {\bf Mathematics Subject Classification:}\\ Primary: 06A07.
 Secondary: 06A06.\\[2mm] {\bf Key words:} fixed point, fixed point property, retract, retraction, crown.